Flood Warning issued for Caddo by NWS - NewsBreak

 Flood Warning issued for Bossier, Webster by NWS

-Effective: 2023-02-04 20:37:00 CST Expires: 2023-02-05 20:45:00 CST Urgency: Expected Severity: Moderate Certainty: Likely Instruction: Do not drive cars through flooded areas.
+Effective: 2023-02-08 11:38:00 CST Expires: 2023-02-09 11:45:00 CST Urgency: Expected Severity: Moderate Certainty: Likely Instruction: Do not drive cars through flooded areas.
 Caution is urged when walking near riverbanks.
 Turn around, don`t drown when encountering flooded roads.
 Most flood deaths occur in vehicles.
-For more hydrologic information, copy and paste the following website address into your favorite web browser URL bar: water.weather.gov/ahps2/index.php?wfo=shv The next statement will be issued Sunday evening at 845 PM CST.
-Target Area: Bossier; Webster The Flood Warning continues for the following rivers in Louisiana Bodcau Bayou At Bayou Bodcau Lake affecting Bossier and Webster Parishes.
+For more hydrologic information, copy and paste the following website address into your favorite web browser URL bar: water.weather.gov/ahps2/index.php?wfo=shv The next statement will be issued Thursday morning at 1145 AM CST.
+Target Area: Bossier; Webster The Flood Warning continues for the following bayous in Louisiana Bodcau Bayou At Bayou Bodcau Lake affecting Webster and Bossier Parishes.
 For the Bodcau Bayou...including Bayou Bodcau Lake...Minor flooding is forecast.
-FLOOD WARNING REMAINS IN EFFECT UNTIL FURTHER NOTICE * WHAT...Minor flooding is occurring and minor flooding is forecast. * WHERE...Bodcau Bayou At Bayou Bodcau Lake. * WHEN...Until further notice. * ADDITIONAL DETAILS - At 7:00 PM CST Saturday the stage was 177.8 feet. - Recent Activity...The maximum river stage in the 24 hours ending at 7:00 PM CST Saturday was 177.8 feet. - Forecast...The river is expected to rise to 181.5 feet Saturday morning.
+FLOOD WARNING REMAINS IN EFFECT UNTIL FURTHER NOTICE * WHAT...Minor flooding is occurring and minor flooding is forecast. * WHERE...Bodcau Bayou At Bayou Bodcau Lake. * WHEN...Until further notice. * ADDITIONAL DETAILS - At 10:00 AM CST Wednesday the stage was 180.2 feet. - Recent Activity...The maximum river stage in the 24 hours ending at 10:00 AM CST Wednesday was 180.2 feet. - Forecast...The river is expected to rise to 181.5 feet Sunday evening.
 Additional rises are possible thereafter. - Flood stage is 172.0 feet. - Flood History...This crest compares to a previous crest of 182.0 feet on 02/06/1962. - http://www.weather.gov/safety/flood

 weather.gov